 - Calendar events – these events are included in a calendar, which is often a day-of-action-style collection of events.
 Learn more about creating a calendar and calendar events.

-- Campaign events– these events are associated with a campaign on the platform.
+- Campaign events– these events are associated with a petition on the platform.
 Learn more about campaign events.

 - Group events – these events are associated with a group.
 Learn more about group events.